In Lanaudière, accessibility is at the heart of our concerns.

 RAWDON MUNICIPAL BEACH

-Rawdon's municipal beach stands out for its inclusive accessibility, making swimming possible for everyone, including people with disabilities.
-Thanks to the Mobi-Chair, an amphibious wheelchair that rolls on the sand and floats on the water, people with reduced mobility can enjoy the lake to the full.
-Specialized flotation jackets are also available for people with functional limitations.
-Finally, it's also possible to enjoy an adapted paddleboarding session accompanied by a certified instructor.
-Free wheelchair rental is also available.
+Rawdon Municipal Beach stands out for its inclusive accessibility, allowing everyone to swim, including people with disabilities.
+Thanks to the Mobi-Chair, an amphibious chair that rolls on sand and floats on water, people with limited mobility can fully enjoy the lake.
+Specialized flotation vests are also available for people with functional limitations.
+Finally, visitors can also enjoy an adapted stand-up paddleboarding session led by a certified instructor.
+Free wheelchair rentals are even available.

-Lanaudière is truly committed to accessibility, offering all visitors the chance to take full advantage of its natural and cultural spaces.
-Don't hesitate to explore these places and check out the facilities available to ensure an enjoyable experience tailored to your needs.
+Lanaudière demonstrates a genuine commitment to accessibility, offering all visitors the opportunity to fully enjoy its natural and cultural spaces.
+Don’t hesitate to explore these areas and check the available equipment to ensure a pleasant experience tailored to your needs.